PaulRBerg/sketchpad/README.md

 ### Personal Repo
-Personal repo for logs and constants.
+Personal repo for learning, logs and constants.